DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

     WiFi.begin()

-Calling it will enable station mode and connect to the last used access point based on configuration saved in flash memory.
+Calling it will enable station mode and connect to the last access point saved in flash memory.

 Notes: